 The EMMA International Collaborations are an innovative workshop model for un-structured creative collaboration between artists working in traditional craft and those engaged in contemporary method.
 The event has become a catalyst for worldwide creativity in the arts.
 Since adopting this new spontaneous approach to learning several collaborative events across the world have emerged.
 Notably: Collaboration NZ, McGregor’s Bay, New Zealand, Echo Lake, New Hope PA, Hawaii Collaboration, Holualoa, HI, Art in the Pearl, Portland OR, Collaborations, Sydney Australia.
-In the summer of 2012 the second chapter of EMMA International Collaboration: EMMA ‘UNPLUGGED’ (a format based in using hand-tools and minimal use of energy) will encourage people to move out of their creative comfort zones, challenging participants to re-embrace traditional processes when it comes to making.
-Participants will be working without the use of electricity but with the use of some compressed gases, paint materials and battery operated hand drills.
+In the summer of 2012 the second chapter of EMMA International Collaboration: EMMA ‘UNPLUGGED’ (a format based in using hand-tools and minimal use of energy) encouraged people to move out of their creative comfort zones, challenging participants to re-embrace traditional processes when it comes to making.
+Participants worked without the use of electricity but with the use of some compressed gases, paint materials and battery operated hand drills.

 The Ness Creek Arts site is located near Big River Saskatchewan.
 On-site facilities for the EMMA conference include multiple covered work sites set up for areas in woodworking, blacksmithing, jewelry production, mixed-media and a new print-making area.
 Participants stay in rustic cabins or provide their own camping gear (trailers are welcome but with limited access to water and electricity), many participants embrace the northern experience, tenting in the many available camp sites adjacent to the work area.The site also has a modern bathroom complex with showers and flush toilets.
 There is also an on-site kitchen and several community gathering areas.
 Food is catered locally with an emphasis on fresh local fare, including lake trout from nearby lakes.
 There are many local attractions in the surrounding area including hiking trails; fishing; boating and swimming at the longest white sand beach in Northern Saskachewan - Nesslin Lake.
 For more information regarding the site and surrounding area visit the Ness Core website